State Taxation Administration: Organization

 The Commissioner and four Deputy Commissioners of SAT are appointed by the State Council.

-One Chief Economist and one Chief Accountant are also members of the top leadership of the SAT.
+One Chief Economist and one Chief Accountant are also members of SAT's top leadership.

 Departments

 There are 14 functional departments within the Headquarters of SAT, each of which consists of several divisions (offices) as follows:

-Other
+Others

 Besides, some non-governmental institutions directly under the Headquarters of SAT are Education Center, Logistical Service Center, Information Technology Center, Registered Tax Agent Management Center, Tax Science Research Institute, China Taxation Magazine, China Taxation Newspaper, China Taxation Press, Yangzhou Training Center and Changchun Tax College.